adithirgis/pollucheck/README.md

 <img src="inst/shiny/WWW/oaq_3.jpg" width="484"/>

-- Now select the desired, "*Country*", "*City/Region*" and "*Location*" using the drop-down.
+- Now select the desired, *Country*, *City/Region* and *Location* using the drop-down.

 <img src="inst/shiny/WWW/oaq_4.jpg" width="306"/><img src="inst/shiny/WWW/oaq_5.jpg" width="103"/><img src="inst/shiny/WWW/oaq_6.jpg" width="215"/>

-- To proceed further select the "*Start Date***"** and the "*End Date***"** for the data.
+- To proceed further select the *Start Date* and the *End Date* for the data.

 <img src="inst/shiny/WWW/oaq_7.jpg" width="525"/>

 - Now select which type of sensor is available at that location.
-Is it a "*Low-cost Sensor*" or "*Reference Grade*" monitor?
+Is it a *Low-cost Sensor* or *Reference Grade* monitor?

 ![](inst/shiny/WWW/oaq_8.jpg)

-- Finally, select the parameters from the list of "*Core"* and "*Additional Parameters"* which you wish to download from that particular location and click on "*Download Selection*".
+- Finally, select the parameters from the list of *Core* and *Additional Parameters* which you wish to download from that particular location and click on *Download Selection*.
 The file will be saved in your local disk in .csv format.

 <img src="inst/shiny/WWW/oaq_9.jpg" width="519"/>